 Lastly, Kraken also has security features for user accounts.
 It supports 2FA (Two-Factor-Authentication) for secure logins.
-They also allow customizable API key access.
+They also allow customisable API key access.
 They employ SSL encryption in the exchange, and users can set an account timeout.

 Binance offers similar security for accounts on the exchange.
-These include 2FA for logins, anti-phishing code for email communication, and Universal 2nd Factor Authentication (U2F).
+These include 2FA for logins, an anti-phishing code for email communication, and Universal 2nd Factor Authentication (U2F).

-It also allows customizable API key access, and users can manage which devices can use their accounts.
+It also allows customisable API key access, and users can manage which devices can use their accounts.
 Additionally, users can also manage withdrawal addresses.
 With this feature, users can easily limit the number of withdrawal addresses they link to their accounts.